rhysd/hgrep/README.md

   - `--type TYPE` (`-t`): Only search files matching TYPE.
 This option is repeatable
   - `--type-not TYPE` (`-T`): Do not search files matching TYPE.
 Inverse of --type.
 This option is repeatable
   - `--type-list`: Show all supported file types and their corresponding globs
+  - `--one-file-system`: When enabled, the search will not cross file system boundaries relative to where it started from
 - Only for `syntect-printer` feature
   - `--background`: Paint background colors.
 This is useful when your favorite theme does not fit to your terminal's background color
   - `--ascii-lines`: Use ASCII characters for drawing border lines instead of Unicode characters